-Applications are due on April 30th of the year for undergraduate and for UTSW medical students.
+Applications are due on April 30th of the year for undergraduate and for UTSW and UNTHSC medical students.
 For TCU medical students is due on June 15th.
 Applications can be picked up at your medical school or by emailing us at [email protected] You can also access the applications via the links below:

 NTLAPA has provided me with a sense of community.
 I was fortunate to be awarded their scholarship, along with mentoring opportunities, and amazing role model.
 They share my passion for helping the Hispanic community in Dallas.
 I look forward to becoming a member of NTLAPA when I become a physician.